R-Shief/data-r-shief/README.md

 }
 ```

+This documentation also assumes that a mysql 8.0 database with the R-Shief schema and subroutines is available over the internet.

 # For Developers
-This documentation assumes that a mysql 8.0 database with the R-Shief schema and subroutines is available over the internet.

-To spin the server up for development, cd into the root of this repo, make sure all dependencies are installed with ```npm i```, and run ```npm run-script start:dev```.
+To spin the server up for development, cd into the root of this repo, make sure all dependencies are installed with ```npm i``` and run ```npm run-script start:dev```.
 This will make the node server automatically restart the server and re-compile the source code when changes are detected.

 You should now be able to find the dashboard at localhost:3000/dashboard and the bibliography visualization at localhost:3000/bibviz.

 # Tour
 The backend is a node server using the ExpressJS framework for routing and middleware.
 Look in app.js or dashboardRouter.js to find the majority of the backend processing.
-The dashboard assumes that a mysql 8

 The function ```res.render``` will look in the ```views``` folder for a pug template file, which is basically HTML, but with python-esque whitespace delimiting instead of closing tags.
 The dashboard and bibviz template files will include a 'bundle' javascript located in ```public/javascripts```.
 These are the compiled scripts, and are not meant to be edited.
 To make changes, spin the server up in dev mode (```npm run-script start:dev```) and edit the source files in the ```src``` folder.
 They will automatically be re-compiled, minified, transpiled, and bundled by Webpack (and Babel).